joctavio287/Dichotic/README.md

 ## Notes about PsychoPy

 The preprocessing pipeline does not require PsychoPy.
-For that another environment is suggested (python 3.10).
+For that another environment is suggested (python 3.10, psyhcopy 2025.2.3).
 The `psychopy_experiment/` folder contains the experiment files and expects the generated CSVs + WAVs.